-For tax year 2019, the assessment ratio used for flight property was 15%.
-This is considered a preferential assessment ratio because it is an average of the ratio is several other classes of property.
-If flight property had an assessment ratio equal to the highest assessment ratio imposed, 18%, tax collections would have increased by \$2,918,754.
+For tax year 2020, the assessment ratio used for flight property was 15%.
+This is considered a preferential assessment ratio because it is an average of the ratio of several other classes of property.
+If flight property had an assessment ratio equal to the highest assessment ratio imposed, 18%, tax collections would have increased by \$2,529,088.